High Voltage Festival

-High Voltage was a music festival, held twice in Victoria Park, London.
+High Voltage was a Classic Rock music festival, held twice in Victoria Park, London, promoted by The Mama Group PLC in partnership with Classic Rock Magazine.

 The event hosted artists from various strands of rock music, including classic rock, progressive rock, and heavy metal.
 The first festival was held on 24 and 25 July 2010.

-The second took place on 23 and 24 July 2011.
-The festival was not held in 2012 to avoid clashing with the London Olympics, and it did not return in 2013.
+The second took place on 23 and 24 July 2011, with Nick Ladd, the founder of Glade Festival who was already working with the Mama Group to establish Wilderness Festival, drafted in as the new Festival Director.
+The festival was not held in 2012 to avoid clashing with the London Olympics, and it did not return in 2013 despite an much improved financial result in 2011.